What is the eligibility for MBA admission at BITE Varanasi?+

 What does BITE commit to the Golden Batch in writing?+

 BITE issues a written 6-point Commitment with every Golden Batch offer letter.
-(1) Academic Anchor — Prof. H. P. Mathur (former Dean FMS-BHU) chairs the Academic Council with 4 office-hour sessions per semester; every student gets minimum 30-minute one-on-one slots; each student paired with a designated faculty mentor from Day 1 for the full 2 years.
+(1) Academic Mentorship — each student is paired with a designated faculty mentor from Day 1 for the full 2 years, with structured faculty office-hour sessions every semester (minimum 30-minute one-on-one slots), under the academic direction of BITE's Director Prof. O. P. Rai and the governing body.
 (2) Pedagogy — BITE's own IDEA Framework (Introduce-Define-Example-Apply) applied to every case, and Three Pillars (Gyaan: AKTU syllabus + 50+ Harvard/IIM cases per semester; Sanskar: business ethics + Bhagavad Gita on leadership + Arthashastra on strategy; Kaushal: Excel/Tableau/Python + negotiation + presentation labs).
-(3) Industry Exposure — minimum 8 industry guest lectures per semester (attendance registers verifiable), AICTE-mandated 8-12 week summer internship, Atal Incubation Centre observer-mentee status via Prof. Mathur, CareerArc career-guidance from Day 1.
+(3) Industry Exposure — minimum 8 industry guest lectures per semester (attendance registers verifiable), AICTE-mandated 6-8 week summer internship, industry-mentor connects for entrepreneurial students, CareerArc career-guidance from Day 1.
 (4) Placement — minimum 20 recruiter visits for the graduation cohort, IBPS/SBI banking-exam coaching included in tuition, Sem IV resume+interview+GD training, lifetime CareerArc career-coaching access (not just Year 1 post-graduation).
-(5) Founding Cohort Privileges — permanent honour wall in the BITE atrium with photo+name, direct WhatsApp group with Prof. Mathur (never to be repeated for any future cohort), curriculum input rights via end-of-semester surveys, first-pick hostel rooms.
+(5) Founding Cohort Privileges — permanent honour wall in the BITE atrium with photo+name, a direct WhatsApp group with the MBA faculty and programme leadership (never to be repeated for any future cohort), curriculum input rights via end-of-semester surveys, first-pick hostel rooms.
 (6) Honest disclosure — BITE will not promise placement percentages for an inaugural batch but documents every specific commitment listed.
 If BITE fails to deliver, the affected student may invoke the Grievance Redressal Committee for resolution.

 Why does the BITE MBA have its own pedagogy framework instead of just AKTU's standard syllabus?+